-For the majority of RMA's cooperative partnership agreement competitions, program offices use application reviewers (reviewers) from within RMA, other federal agencies, and outside the federal government who have expertise in the subject area(s) of the applications being considered.
+For the majority of RMA's cooperative agreement competitions, program offices use application reviewers from within RMA, other federal agencies, and outside the federal government who have expertise in the subject area(s) of the applications being considered.
 Each reviewer reads and scores a group of assigned applications.
-After the reviewers score the applications, RME staff carry out an internal review to ensure that the reviewers' scoring sheets are correctly completed and that the application meets all the requirements of the program.
+After the reviewers score the applications, the RMED staff complete an internal review to ensure that the reviewers' scoring sheets are correctly completed and that the application meets all the requirements of the program.